lucianoayres/cypher/README.md

 ### Templates 📄

-Cypher's primary focus is the [Cypher1.0 Modelfile](./modelfiles/Cypher1.0), but prompt examples for usage are available in the [prompts directory](./prompts).
+Cypher's primary focus is the [Cypher Modelfile](./modelfiles/Cypher1.0), but prompt examples for usage are available in the [prompts directory](./prompts).
 These templates offer guidance for crafting tailored summaries and help illustrate Cypher’s flexibility.

 **Structure**: